Here’s the truth: You do not need a lot of things.

 Good for hot days and as well for layering underneath when it starts to get cold!

-Perfect for long walks, hikes, and going to the gym as they dry quickly and often have this type of material that lets your skin breath when it gets too hot.
+Perfect for long walks, hikes, and going to the gym as they dry quickly and often have this type of material that lets your skin breathe when it gets too hot.
 Nowadays they sell gym shirts that are flowy and pretty so they don’t shout “I’m heading to the gym!” so you can wear them as outwear, too.

-If it starts to be cold, it is good to have one nice long sleeve shirt to keep you warm and are perfect for layering or for the plane.
+If it starts to be cold, it is good to have one Nice long sleeve shirt to keep you warm and are perfect for layering or for the plane.

 I don’t know if it is just because I have lived in Finland for so long that a fleece jacket is a staple in my wardrobe or it just because I’m too afraid of getting cold.
-Either way, it is good to have a good fleece jacket for when it gets cold and as well to wear in the plane.
+Either way, it is good to have a good fleece jacket for when it gets cold and as well to wear on the plane.